Rental Management Phuket: Absentee Owner Guide 2026

 - Flexibility to exit.
 Some programs lock you in for 3-5 years.
 Review the contract carefully.

-Net yield after hotel management fees, maintenance deductions, and shared expenses typically lands at 6–8% annually on well-located properties.
-Some programs advertise “guaranteed returns” of 5–7% for a fixed period — those guarantees are real but finite and funded differently than actual rental revenue.
-We cover this in detail in our guaranteed return programs guide.
+Net yield after hotel management fees, maintenance deductions, and shared expenses typically lands at 6-8% annually on well-located properties.
+Some programs advertise fixed returns for 3-5 years, treat those as marketing structures with expiry dates, not permanent market yield.
+We cover net yield math in our Phuket rental yield guide.

 Yes, but with conditions.